Lumb3/ArchiveManager/README.md

+> 🧠 **Note on Algorithms Used:**
+> This project utilizes a variation of **Dijkstra’s algorithm** (inspired by greedy selection and minimum spanning tree techniques) to compute optimal file ordering for compression.
+Although the algorithm implementation resembles Dijkstra, it is functionally closer to **Prim’s algorithm** for MST generation — helping improve archive efficiency.

 # 📦 Archive Manager (macOS Desktop App)

 A macOS desktop application implementing **Dijkstra's** algorithm for efficient file path resolution when creating and extracting ZIP archives — built with **C++** and **wxWidgets**.